U.S. News Rankings

-Located in the village of Castine, Maine, overlooking the Castine Harbor, sits the Maine Maritime Academy.
-Students admitted to the academy can choose to enroll in either traditional regimented or nonregimented degrees or programs.
-Students that enroll in the regimented program are considered midshipmen and train on the ship, State of Maine.
-Students that do not enroll in a regimented program follow a schedule and lifestyle similar to students at other colleges.
+Located in the village of Castine, Maine, the Maine Maritime Academy overlooks the Castine Harbor.
+Students admitted to the academy can choose to enroll in either independent or regimental programs.
+Students who enroll in a regimental program are considered midshipmen and train on the ship State of Maine.
+Students who enroll in other programs follow a schedule and lifestyle similar to students at other colleges.
 After graduation, students are not obligated to go to sea or into the military, and only about 5 percent of graduating students take a commission in the military.
 Student activities and athletics are very popular at Maine Maritime Academy, and more than 80 percent of the student body participates in an activity.
-Known as the Mariners, the academy is a member of the Eastern Conference Athletic Conference, North Atlantic Conference, and New England Football Conference in the NCAA Division III.
+Known as the Mariners, the academy's sports teams compete in the Eastern College Athletic Conference, North Atlantic Conference and New England Football Conference in the NCAA Division III.

-More than 50 percent of the student body at Maine Maritime Academy participates in the regiment program.
-Some students, based on their major, are required to complete Academy Training Courses, which involve spending 60 days working on the academy’s training ship.
-A minimum of four ports per cruise are visited, with three days spent at each port.
-Each student that enters the academy is required to own a laptop and printer.
+More than 50 percent of the student body at Maine Maritime Academy participates in the Regiment of Midshipmen.
+Some students, based on their majors, are required to complete academy training cruises, which involve spending 60 days working on the academy's training ship.
+The training cruises visit a minimum of four ports per cruise, with three days spent at each port.
+Each student who enters the academy is required to own a laptop and printer.

 |School mission and unique qualities (as provided by the school):|